 My sister was telling me about a class she took on cream puffs and the filling that the chef told them about.
-You use a box mix, but replace most of the milk with cream.
+You use a box of pudding but replace most of the milk with cream.
 Hello!
 Yes, please.
 Let me tell you, this filling is incredible.
 It’s so good you could use it for parfaits, trifles, or eat it plain.

 Pate a Choux (pastry)

-- 1 cup flour (sifted)
+- 1 cup flour sifted